My Own Cloud Server

 - abook, a text-interface contacts manager.

 - calcurse, an excellent calendaring program.
 This program is really essential to organizing my life.
 Using the export to ical command, cron, and the included, secured webserver, I can easily host ical files that my phone will subscribe to.
-Learn more about that process here.
+Learn more about using calcurse on a mobile device here.

 - dict, a client for looking up definitions from the command line.
 If you've been on Merriam-Webster's website lately, you'll know how much time dict saves and how many annoyances it circumvents.